Using the points layer#

 3 points overlaid on an astronaut image, where the border color of the points has been changed to a color cycle

-In the example above, the point_properties were provided as a dictionary with two properties: good_point and confidence.
-The values of each property are stored in a NumPy ndarray with length 3 since there were 3 coordinates provided in points.
-We set the border color as a function of the good_point property by providing the keyword argument border_color='good_point' to the viewer.add_points() method.
+In the example above, the point_features table was provided as a dictionary with two keys or features: good_point and confidence as described in Using the points features table.
+The values of each feature are stored in a list of length 3 since there were three coordinates provided in points.
+We set the border color as a function of the good_point feature by providing the keyword argument border_color='good_point' to the viewer.add_points() method.
 The color cycle is set via the border_color_cycle keyword argument, border_color_cycle=['magenta', 'green'].
-The color cycle can be provided as a list of colors (as a list of strings or a (M x 4) array of M RGBA colors).
+The color cycle can be provided as a list of colors (a list of strings or a (M x 4) array of M RGBA colors).

 Setting border or face color with a colormap#

-In the example snippet below, we set the face color of the markers with a colormap on a property.
+In the example snippet below, we set the face color of the markers with a colormap on a feature.
 To do the same for a border color, substitute face for border.

 viewer = napari.view_image(data.astronaut(), rgb=True)